My Sweeten Story: A Cozy Loft in a Converted School Building

 - Sweeten general contractor

-- Sweeten’s role: Sweeten matches renovating homeowners with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.
+- Sweeten’s role: Sweeten matches renovating homeowners with vetted general contractors, offering guidance, tools, and support—for free.

 Written in partnership with Sweeten homeowner Alex